Healthy Homes Assessment Maraenui

 Maraenui Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Maraenui and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Maraenui and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their the conformance to any Healthy Homes Standards that apply or will be applicable throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

 From July 1st 2021

-• Private landlords and property managers must make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Private landlords and property managers must make sure their rental properties conform to the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes